ansman/kotshi/README.md

 You can find the generated documentation by visiting [kotshi.ansman.se](https://kotshi.ansman.se/).

 ## Usage
-First you must annotate your objects with the `@JsonSerializable` annotation
+First you must annotate your types with the `@JsonSerializable` annotation
 <details open>
   <summary>Annotated class</summary>